Adrianc1234/paradigms-programming/Big Data/bigdataprinciples1_2_3_4.md

 **Questions**| **Answers**
 --------|-------------------
 Say 3 things that could be wrong in the harsh reality of data systems.| The database software or hardware may fail at any time.
 The application may crash at any time.
 Interruptions in the network can be unexpected.
 What is a transaction? | A transaction is a way for an application to group several reads and writes together into a logical unit.
-Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
+Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds or it fails.